Gym Membership Calculator

 Cost per gym visit and break-even against drop-in pricing

-Calculate gym cost per visit from monthly fee and frequency, compared against drop-in pricing.
-Enter gym fee and visits per week for an instant result.
+Calculate gym cost per visit from monthly fee and frequency, compared against drop-in pricing — see if your membership is actually paying off.

 What this tool does